 Objective: That uses listed as Discretionary complement the tourism use of the site and do not compromise or distort the role of existing activity centres.

-Acceptable Solutions Performance Criteria

-A1 P1

-No Acceptable Solution.
-A use listed as Discretionary must:

-(a) complement or support the tourism related uses on the site;

-(b) not compromise the operational efficiency of

-any Permitted use operating within the zone;

-(c) not be the dominant use on the site;

-(d) excluding for Emergency Services, Residential

-or Utilities, cater primarily for demand from

-customers or visitors from outside the local

-area; and

-(e) not compromise the role of existing activity

-centres, having regard to:

-(i) the size and scale of the proposed use;

-(ii) the functions of the surrounding activity

-centres; and

-(iii) the extent that the proposed use impacts

-on surrounding activity centres.
+Acceptable Solutions Performance Criteria A1 P1 No Acceptable Solution.
+A use listed as Discretionary must: (a) complement or support the tourism related uses on the site; (b) not compromise the operational efficiency of any Permitted use operating within the zone; (c) not be the dominant use on the site; (d) excluding for Emergency Services, Residential or Utilities, cater primarily for demand from customers or visitors from outside the local area; and (e) not compromise the role of existing activity centres, having regard to: (i) the size and scale of the proposed use; (ii) the functions of the surrounding activity centres; and (iii) the extent that the proposed use impacts on surrounding activity centres.

-Objective: To provide for a building height that does not cause an unreasonable impact on adjoining properties and the visual character of the area.
+Objective: To provide for a building height that d properties and the visual character of oes not cause an unreasonable impact on adjoining the area.
 Acceptable Solutions Performance Criteria A1 Building height must be not more than 10m.
 P1 Building height must: (a) not cause an unreasonable loss of amenity from overshadowing and reduction in sunlight to habitable rooms and private open space of dwellings on adjoining properties, having regard to: (i) the height, bulk and form of the building; (ii) separation from existing buildings on adjoining properties; and (iii) any buffers created by natural or other features; and (b) minimise the impact on the visual character of the area, having regard to: (i) the topography of the site; (ii) any existing vegetation; and (iii) visibility from adjoining roads and public open spaces.
-Building height: (a) within 10m of a General Residential Zone, Low Density Residential Zone or Rural Living Zone must be not more than 8.5m; or (b) within 10m of an Inner Residential Zone must be not more than 9.5m.
+Density I must be (b) within 10 ht: Om of a General Residential Zone, Low Residential Zone or Rural Living Zone not more than 8.5m; or Om of an Inner Residential Zone must be than 9.5m.
 P2 Building height, within 10m of a General Residential Zone, Inner Residential Zone, Low Density Residential or Rural Living Zone, must be consistent with buildings existing on established properties in the adjoining zone and not cause an unreasonable loss of residential amenity, having regard to: (a) overshadowing and reduction in sunlight to habitable rooms and private open space of dwellings; (b) overlooking and reduction of privacy to adjoining properties; and (c) visual impacts caused by the apparent scale, bulk or proportions of the building when viewed from the adjoining property.